UsernameFade/startup/README.md

 ![Design image](WebsiteMap.png)

-The aboved image shows a map of how users can navigate the webpage.
+The above image shows a map of how users can navigate the webpage.

 ```mermaid
 sequenceDiagram